marqdevx/Filter-ESEA-League/README.md

 ## How to run it
 ### Extension
 Install the extension and forget to run the script, it will auto load once you are on the https://play.esea.net/league/standings page.

+You can find the extension on [Firefox Add-ons platform](https://addons.mozilla.org/firefox/addon/esea-filter/)

 ### Console
 1. Copy the content of the `esea-league-filter.js`.